Plasmon-enhanced graphene photodetector with CMOS-compatible titanium nitride: Methods

 Where $E_{i}$ and $E_{f}$ represent the electric field intensity before and after propagating through the photodetector waveguide, respectively.
 The absorbed power ($P_{abs}$) in the photodetector waveguide can be calculated using the Beer-Lambert law:

-Fig \ref{fig:absPow} shows $P_{abs}$ as a function of the photodetector length for $\alpha=3.6\:$dB/\textmu m. $P_{abs}= 95\%$ for $L=3.5\:$\textmu m, as was given in section 1 of the supporting information.
-To find out the effective absorption of graphene ($A_{G}$), we extract the computed mode shown in Fig 5 of the supporting information, and then import it into a Lumerical FDTD simulation of the same device structure shown in Fig \ref{fig:sfig2}, but without the TiN stripe.
-The presence of the TiN stripe introduces a plasmonic enhancement of the EM field at the graphene sheet plane.
+Fig \ref{fig:absPow} shows $P_{abs}$ as a function of the photodetector length for $\alpha=3.6\:$dB/\textmu m. $P_{abs}= 95\%$ for $L=3.5\:$\textmu m, as was given in supplementary section 1.
+To find out the effective absorption of graphene ($A_{G}$), we extract the computed mode shown in supplementary Fig S5, and then import it into a Lumerical FDTD simulation of the same device structure shown in Fig \ref{fig:sfig2}, but without the TiN stripe.
+The presence of the TiN stripe introduces a plasmonic near-field enhancement of the EM field at the graphene sheet plane.
 In order to find out the power absorbed solely by graphene, we follow the aforementioned approach, where the only absorbing material in the Lumerical FDTD simulation is graphene, which "sees" the plasmonically enhanced EM field at the graphene sheet plane due to the presence of the TiN stripe in the imported mode.
 Fig \ref{fig:gabs} plots $A_{G}$ as a function of the photodetector length for the imported plasmonic TM-mode with TiN, where $A_{G} = 5.2$\% for $L=3.5\:$\textmu m.
-We find out that the effective absorption of graphene is \textgreater2$\times$ larger than its innate optical absorption for the case of vertically incident light ($\sim$2.3\%).
-The effectively enhanced absorption is a consequence of the waveguide-integrated configuration, the plasmonic enhancement of TiN, and the optimized device geometry where the TM-mode intimately interacts with the graphene sheet as it propagates in the photodetector section.
+We find out that the effective absorption of graphene is \textgreater2$\times$ larger purely because of the presence of the TiN stripe, where the absorption of the graphene-silicon waveguide without the TiN stripe is only 2.4\% for $L=3.5\:$\textmu m (see supplementary section 1).
+Hence, the effectively enhanced absorption is a consequence of the plasmonic near-field enhancement of the TiN stripe, which the TM-mode experiences as it propagates in the photodetector section.